These adorable Easter bunny cupcakes are easy to make using Reese’s Peanut Butter Cups and a few other delicious candies.

 - Place peanut butter cups on cupcakes.

 - Use a rolling pin to flatten Tootsie Rolls.
 Use a knife to cut into ear shape.
 Place ears into the freezer for 5 minutes to harden.

-- Melt chocolate in microwave by heating for 1 minute, stirring, then heating in additional 15 sec increments, stirring in between, until completely melted.
+- Melt chocolate in the microwave by heating in 30-second incriments, stirring after each, until completely melted.

 - Remove ears from freezer, bend into desired shape, dip bottom into melted chocolate, and place on the top of the peanut butter cup.

-- You can use ready-made candy eyes instead of making the eyes with the decorating gel.
+- You can use candy eyes instead of making the eyes with the decorating gel.

 The nutritional information provided is automatically calculated by a third party and intended to serve as an estimate only.
 The accuracy of nutritional information is not guaranteed.

 These are so cute for any time of year.
 My grandchildren would love these.
 Thank you so much for sharing

 These are really cute cupcakes.
 I will have to pin for next Easter.
 Thanks for the creative recipe!

 Maryann D. says